 Alternate Day Fasting: Everything A Newbie Needs to Know

-Alternate day fasting (ADF) is one of many ways to practice intermittent fasting (IF).
+Alternate day fasting (ADF, for short) is one of many ways to practice intermittent fasting (IF).
 Other IF approaches include the 5:2 diet, 12-hours fasts, 16-hour fasts, 20-hours fasts, and 24-hour fasts.

 Whether you are looking for a powerful way to shed some pounds or simply improve your general health, alternate day fasting is just what you need.
 A growing body of evidence suggests that alternate-day fasting not only helps with weight loss but also promotes heart health and protects from developing diabetes and high blood pressure in both normal weight and overweight individuals.
 That said, it also comes with some risks that you should not ignore.